BRIE TRIPP, PhD

 As an Assistant Professor of Teaching in the Department of Neurobiology, Physiology, and Behavior at UC Davis, my current research explores a variety of topics related to how undergraduate science students learn best and ways to create equitable and inclusive classroom environments for students.

-I currently teach a variety of courses related to the health sciences and anatomy and physiology.
-My teaching background includes a wide range of science courses and course-based undergraduate research experiences (CUREs) at the undergraduate level from anatomy and physiology, to microbiology, chemical ecology, and advanced cellular and molecular research techniques.
+I currently teach a variety of courses related to human physiology and neurobiology of mental illness.
+My teaching background includes a wide range of science courses and course-based undergraduate research experiences at the undergraduate level from anatomy and physiology, to microbiology, chemical ecology, and advanced cellular and molecular research techniques.